WengWeng0410/HR_Churn_Analytic/README.md

 ## EDA

-To understand the patterns and values of the data by using different types of visualizations <br><br>
+To understand the patterns and values of the data by using different types of visualizations

 #### Heatmap of correlation between the features
 ![](/images/HRC_Corr.png)